 Are you taking advantage of the best practices to easily adopt DevSecOps in the cloud?

-Discover the strategies and tools you can use to ensure you can easily overcome the challenges of securing your software releases.
+Discover the strategies and tools you can use to ensure you can easily overcome the challenges of securing your software distribution.

 We will share best practices for taking advantage of DevSecOps in the cloud with JFrog and AWS.
 We’ll share pipeline design and architecture patterns; tips for minimizing setup, re-work and process overhead for developers; shifting-left security testing and remediation, and more.
 As an example we’ll explore how RedBox implemented a large-scale, cloud-native DevSecOps pipeline to service their entire cloud operations with JFrog and AWS.